 The key UK export tax is export VAT on sales.
-Export VAT depends on whether you are selling within the European Unions (EU) - sometimes referred to as “dispatches” or “removals” rather than exports - or exporting to customers in a non-EU country.
+Export VAT depends on whether you are selling within the European Unions (EU) - sometimes referred to as "dispatches" or "removals" rather than exports - or exporting to non-EU countries.

-Although no other export taxes are charged in the UK, you may have to deal with local taxes overseas, such as any import taxes.
+Although no other export taxes are charged in the UK, you may have to deal with local taxes overseas, including import taxes.

-Export VAT within the EU depends on whether your customer is registered for VAT or not.
+Export VAT within the EU depends on whether your customer is VAT registered or not.

 If you are selling to a VAT-registered customer, you should get their VAT number.
-You can then zero-rate the sale, so that no export VAT needs to be added.
-You need to retain proof that the goods have left the UK, and a copy of the VAT invoice you have issued, for your VAT records.
+You can then zero-rate the sale, so that no export VAT needs adding.
+You need to retain proof that the goods have left the UK, and a copy of the VAT invoice you have issued for your VAT records.

-In your VAT return you must give details of each VAT-registered customer and the value of goods supplied on a separate EC Sales List.
+In your VAT return you must detail each VAT-registered customer and the value of goods supplied on a separate EC Sales List.
 Larger exporters must also provide details of their EU Sales on a separate 'Intrastat' declaration each month.

 If the customer is not VAT-registered, you charge export VAT at the normal UK VAT rate for those goods.
 Again, you issue a VAT invoice showing details of the export VAT charged.